 About T Levels

-T Levels are a 2-year qualification that you can do as an alternative to A levels, other post-16 courses or an apprenticeship.
+T Levels are a 2-year qualification that you can do after GCSEs as an alternative to A levels, other post-16 courses or an apprenticeship.

 You’ll spend 80% of your time in the classroom and 20% on a 45-day placement with an employer to give you the skills and knowledge companies look for.

-Think you might like to do a T Level, but need more time to get ready?
-The T Level Transition Programme is a 1-year post-GCSE course designed to prepare you for your chosen T Level.
+Think you might like to do a T Level, but need additional help to get you ready to do one?
+The T Level Foundation Year is a 1-year post-GCSE study programme designed to prepare you for your chosen T Level.

-It will give you knowledge, practical and study skills, and work experience to excel in your subject.
-Talk to your T Level school or college to find out if this could be right for you.
+Talk to your T Level school or college to see if this could be right for you.